Fully Trusted Casinos

 Reckless Playing Style

 A streamer calmly buys a bonus for 100 thousand dollars?
 Bets 50k per spin?
 He doesn't care at all about losing a few million in an evening?
 This is definitely not real money.
 Any adequate person, even a multimillionaire, will not take such risks in the casino every day.
-This behavior is possible only if the money is just numbers on the screen for which you do not need to be responsible.
+This behaviour is possible only if the money is just numbers on the screen for which you do not need to be responsible.

 Monotony of the choice of providers